 “I’m a builder and work by myself most of the time, so I often don’t need to talk to anybody.
 But it’s a pretty loud job too, what I do – deck guns, angle grinders, you name it.
 I also ride motorbikes and get involved in all sorts of outdoors activities,” said Tom, age 57.

 “I’d noticed my hearing wasn’t great, but most of my friends also have hearing loss so we all talk a bit too loud.
-Everyone’s in the same boat, around lots of noise being tradespeople and farmers.
+Everyone’s around lots of noise being tradespeople and farmers.
 If we’re having a beer together, you’ve got to say something 20 times before all of us get what’s being said.”